enginecommerce/engine-flight-manual/products/index.md

     - instruction: Another slot will appear at the bottom of the page for you to add another value
       image: /assets/images/mockdown/draft2/option_types/option_type_new_example_successful_post_full_adding_value_successful_post_new_value_slot_out_dark.jpg

-    - instruction: Continue to add as many option values are necessary to your option type
+    - instruction: Continue to add as many option values that are necessary to your option type

   - title: Add Taxonomies
     steps: